 - Patch your mail server software.

 - If possible, do not bounce messages back to sender containing viruses or bad addresses.
-Either delete or route them to a dummy account.
+Either delete or route the messages to a dummy account.
 This will cut down the propagation of viruses and harvesting schemes.
-Most the 'reply' addresses contained in these emails are fake.
+Most of the 'reply' addresses contained in these emails are fake.